stanford-centaur/Soy/README.md

 make -j12
 ```

-This will download and install locally all the dependencies.
+This will download and install locally all the dependencies, and build *Soy*.
 If installation is successful, you should see all unit tests passing and an executable `Soy` is created in the build folder.

+## How to use

-## Dump the MILP problem in MPS format
+### Dump the MILP problem in MPS format
 *Soy* takes in MILP problem defined in the standard MPS format.
 Most off-the-shelf MICP solvers (e.g., Gurobi, CPLEX, Mosek, etc.) supports dumping the model in MPS format.

-## Solve the MILP
+### Solve the MILP

 ``./build/Soy [problem].mps --solution-file solution.txt``